razziefox/decaf/README.md

 ## decaf framework
+decaf is an experimental minimal game framework for C.

+> [!WARNING]
-decaf is an experimental minimal game framework for C. Due to the experimental nature of this framework, its not recommended for use in commercial products yet.
+> Due to the experimental nature of this framework, its not recommended for use in commercial products yet as this framework may receive code-breaking changes in the future.

 ## platforms